 - Through an NCX (sodium-calcium exchange) channel which extrudes a calcium ion and admits a sodium ion when membrane repolarisation starts.

-Calcium is no longer is bound to troponin C and the actin binding site is covered up ending contraction and relaxing the muscle.
+Calcium is no longer bound to troponin C and the actin binding site is covered up, ending contraction and relaxing the muscle.

 Clinical Relevance – Troponin Assays